unitaryfund/mitiq/.github/pull_request_template.md

 <!--
 If the validation checks fail
   1. Run `make check-types` (from the root directory of the repository) and fix any mypy (https://mypy.readthedocs.io/en/stable/) errors.

-  2. Run `make check-style` and fix any flake8 (http://flake8.pycqa.org) errors.
+  2. Run `make check-format` and fix any ruff linting errors.

-  3. Run `make format` to format your code with the black (https://black.readthedocs.io/en/stable/index.html) autoformatter.
+  3. Run `make format` to format your code.

 For more information, check the Mitiq style guidelines (https://mitiq.readthedocs.io/en/stable/contributing.html#style-guidelines).
 -->